 Unbelievable.

-We're gonna elect him, and and he will pander to this insane lunatic left.
+If he can even remember his own name by November 3rd, we're going to elect him and he will pander to this insane lunatic left.

-You know, uh what sanctuary cities, sanctuary states, anarchy lawlessness, you know, educational systems, a disaster, infrastructure, a disaster, the highest taxes you'll ever pay.
+Sanctuary cities, sanctuary states, anarchy, lawlessness, you know, educational systems, a disaster, infrastructure, a disaster, the highest taxes you'll ever pay.

 Now they've taken over part of one of our great cities, Seattle.